-EyerissV2 \cite{chen2019eyeriss} employs a novel hierarchical-mesh NOC, which is illustrated in Fig. \ref{fig::architecture-EyerissV2}.
-EyerissV2 accelerator features 16 clusters of PEs and 16 clusters of global buffers (GLBs), which are arranged in an 8$\times$2 array.
-Each PE-cluster exhibits a 3$\times$4 PE-array, and each 12 kB GLB-cluster consists of a total of seven banks for input and output activations.
-In the hierarchical NOC, router clusters connect different PE-clusters and GLB-clusters.
-At the top-level, router clusters are connected through a 2D mesh which enables communication among different PE-clusters and GLB-clusters.
-For local communication among each PE-cluster and GLB-cluster, the router-cluster contains total ten routers.
-Each router connects PEs with a port of the GLB cluster for reading (writing) from (to) GLB bank or off-chip memory (three routers for managing input activations and weights and four for partial summations).
-As Fig. \ref{fig::architecture-EyerissV2} shows, an all-to-all NOC connects all the PEs of a PE-cluster to all routers of the adjacent router-cluster.
-As Fig. \ref{fig::NOC-Hierarchical-Mesh-EyerissV2}(a)--(d) illustrates, the all-to-all NOC for local communication facilitates multiple communication patterns including multicast, broadcast, and unicast of the tensors.
-2D mesh topology enables inter-cluster communications in EyerissV2, allowing an interleaved-multicast or broadcasting the data to a different cluster.
+EyerissV2 \cite{chen2019eyeriss} uses a novel \emph{hierarchical-mesh} NoC, which is illustrated in Fig. \ref{fig::architecture-EyerissV2}.
+EyerissV2 contains 16 clusters (8$\times$2 array) of PEs and global buffers (GLBs).
+Each PE-cluster contains 3$\times$4 PEs, and each 12 kB GLB-cluster contains seven banks for input and output activations.
+At the top level, router clusters are connected through a 2D mesh, and they enable communication among different PE-clusters and GLB-clusters.
+For local communication among each PE-cluster and GLB-cluster, a router-cluster with ten routers is used.
+Each router connects PEs with a port of the GLB cluster for accessing GLB bank or off-chip memory (three, three, and four routers for managing input activations, weights, partial summations).
+Locally, an all-to-all NoC connects all PEs of a PE-cluster to the routers for each data type.
+As Fig. \ref{fig::NoC-Hierarchical-Mesh-EyerissV2}(a)--(d) illustrates, it facilitates multiple communication patterns including multicast, broadcast, and unicast of the tensors.
+2D mesh topology enables inter-cluster communications, allowing an interleaved-multicast or broadcast to all clusters.